-In this instance, we have substituted regular flour, with an almond flour-coconut flour combination.
-These two ingredients mixed together result in a very friendly texture and pleasant taste.
-The vanilla extract and sugar replacement (we suggest stevia or erythritol) add that hint of sweetness common to pancakes without adding carbs.
+You'll love this easy keto pancake recipe prepared with almond flour and coconut flour along with ingredients like vanilla extract and a sugar replacement (we suggest stevia or erythritol) that's a hint of sweetness common without adding carbs.

 If you are unsure of what carb range you need to be in following a keto diet use this keto carb calculator: